MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-error-500-when-you-visit-web-site.md

 ## More information

-For any exception thrown from the web application code, check Application event log or your own Application log,  for Exception Type, Exception Message, and Exception Call Stack.
+If the web application code throws an exception and gets caught by the application's runtime (e.g. ASP.Net runtime), you may also see the HTTP 500.0 error in the web response.
+For any exception thrown from the web application code, check Application event log or your own custom Application log, for Exception Type, Exception Message, and Exception Call Stack.

 If further debugging is needed, use DebugDiag latest version to capture [first chance exception dumps](https://techcommunity.microsoft.com/t5/iis-support-blog/using-debugdiag-to-capture-memory-dumps-on-first-chance/ba-p/377131).